episode6/gdmc/README.md

 =========================================
 An attempt to add some sanity to maven dependencies across multiple gradle projects

-## Why
-When building open source libraries, one of my goals is to keep them as small, simple and segregated as possible, while minimizing code-duplication (i.e. copy-pasta).
-However, after releasing only a few modules, I quickly became weary of managing similar or identical dependencies across these projects.
-For every new dependency, in every project, I'm forced to go lookup what version I'm supposed to be using, and manually add it to `build.gradle`.
-If I ever decide to upgrade one of these dependencies (across the board), I must go find every project that uses it, manually update the referenced version, and test it.
-I'm sick of this.

 ## Goals
 - Allow dependencies to be decalred in gradle without versions defined
  - If you've used [Spring's dependency management plugin](https://github.com/spring-gradle-plugins/dependency-management-plugin), this will sound familiar.
 The dependency management plugin & gdmc do share some functionality, but have different areas of focus (gdmc doesn't override transitive dependencies or handle mapped exclusions at this time).
 [You can actually use gdmc along-side spring's dependency management plugin](#gdmc-and-spring-dependency-management-plugin) by applying the `com.episode6.hackit.gdmc-spring-compat` plugin instead of the normal gdmc plugin.